 - Once you’ve selected a candidate, we help you complete any required materials and steps outlined by the Department of State

-- Finally, the Au Pair will complete 38 hours of childcare training before arriving in your home.
+- Finally, the au pair will complete 38 hours of childcare training before arriving to your home.

 Take the Next Step: Start your Family Profile at our Professional Au Pair Agency to Find the Right Person for Your Family

 For official government information and to get more details about the Au Pair Agency Visa program in the U.S., visit the Department of State’s website.